 Welcome to the getting started with Python Article.
 In this article we’ll explain how to set up and install Python from scratch.
 This will be followed by an piece on how to set up and install an IDE for Python.

 - To get started head over to the Python download page.
-You should see the screen as shown below.
+You should see the screen as shown below (or something very similar).

 2. Download and run the setup file.
 Your screen should be showing the following when the setup starts.
 Make sure to tick the “Add to PATH” option.
 This will prove very useful later on.